scholarslab/NeatlineText/README.md

 ### Step 1: Create the Neatline records

-First, create records in the Neatline exhibit for each of the geographic entities that you want to represent on the map - North America, Great Britain, etc. - and fill in the "Slug" field in the "Text" tab with some sort of semantic, easy-to-remember string.
-Think of the slug as a kind of plain-text `id` for the record, an identifier that's easy to read, remember, and type else where.
+First, create records in the Neatline exhibit for each of the geographic entities that you want to represent on the map - North America, Great Britain, etc. - and fill in the "Slug" field in the "Text" tab with some sort of semantic, easy-to-remember string:

 [screenshot]

+Think of the slug as a plain-text, human-readable identifier that can be used to reference the record in other contexts.
+Like, for instance, attributes in HTML markup!
+Which brings us to...

 ### Step 2: Create the HTML fragment

-Then, fire up your favorite text editor, and just wrap the corresponding sections of the text in elements with `data-neatline-slug` attributes that point at the record slugs:
+Fire up your favorite text editor, copy in the text document, and wrap sections of the text with elements with `data-neatline-slug` attributes that point at the record slugs:

 ```html
 I see the tracks of the rail-roads of the earth;